Fidelia Bridges: Career and studies in Rome

+Henry James, in his review of Bridges's paintings at the American Watercolor Society’s 1875 exhibition for The Galaxy, stated that her work was "infinitely finer and more intellectual" than Winslow Homer's, who was one of the best known American painters of the time.

 In 1876, she exhibited three paintings at the Philadelphia Centennial Exposition.
 That year, many of her paintings were reproduced and sold by publisher and lithographer Louis Prang.
 St. Nicholas Magazine and the August 1876 edition of Scribner's Monthly contained her illustrations.
 She illustrated John Burrough's Bird and Birds published by Scribner's Monthly by 1877.
 This success eventually led to a job as a designer for Prang's firm.
 For this job Bridges designed Christmas cards and she kept the job until 1899.

 Bridges visited England between 1879 and 1880.
 During that time she visited her brother Henry, who worked there as a tea-taster and traveled to China in the commission of his work.
 Her works, which reflected an Oriental aesthetic with plain background and asymmetrical compositions, were exhibited at the Royal Academy of Arts.
 Some of her compositions are similar to that of the Flower and Bird series of Japanese woodblock print artist, Hiroshige.

-After her extended visit to England, Bridges returned to the Browns home, where she continued to work and live much of the time.
+After her extended visit to England, Bridges returned to the Brown's home, where she continued to work and live much of the time.
 She spent a year working as a governess to Mark Twain's three daughters starting in 1883; Twain was also a collector of her work.

 In collaboration with the illustrator and book editor Susie Barstow Skelding, she created several books of poetry with her bird illustrations, including Winged Flower Lovers, and Songsters of the Branches during the 1880s.
 Her illustrations of birds were published in an 1888 book of poems, What the Poets Sing of Them and the book Favorite Birds.